 Selection of Residents

 Once all applications have been received, the Selection Committee will review your file.
-If a personal interview is desired, you will be notified by mail.
-Letters will be sent in December.
+If a personal interview is desired, you will be notified via ERAS.
+Email notices will be sent in December.
 The selection of residents from the pool of eligible applicants will be made on the basis of preparedness, ability, aptitude, academic credentials, communications skills, and personal qualities such as motivation and integrity.
-HSS does not have a minimum USMLE or other minimum score requirement.

 Interviews are held in mid-January.